Joseph Lloyd Brereton: Educational reform

-Brereton's interest in educational reform among the agricultural and middle classes was stimulated by his father's studies of the Poor Laws and also by the influence of Dr. Arnold at Rugby School.
+Brereton's interest in educational reform among the agricultural and middle classes was stimulated by his father's studies of the Poor Laws and also by the influence of Thomas Arnold at Rugby School.
 Having been appointed rector of West Buckland in North Devon, with the encouragement and practical assistance of Hugh Fortescue, 2nd Earl Fortescue (d.1861), KG, lord-lieutenant of Devonshire, and his son Viscount Ebrington (d.1905), Brereton established in 1858 at West Buckland the farm and county school to supply education suitable for farmers' sons.
 Earl Fortescue owned much land in the parish but was not patron of the living, and therefore not responsible for Brereton's appointment.
 The Earl founded at the same time Filleigh School, near his mansion of Castle Hill, Filleigh.
 The school was soon renamed the "Devon County School", and in 1912 was renamed "West Buckland School".
 The object was to provide a fee-paying boarding school, with liberal and religious education, at fees which whilst large enough to cover the cost of board and tuition and to return a fair interest on capital invested, were at a fraction of what was charged by the public schools.
 In recognition of his work in Devon, in 1858 Brereton was made prebendary of Exeter Cathedral.

 In contrast to the work of Nathaniel Woodard, who also founded schools for the middle classes, Brereton's foundations were not high church.
 Indeed, although religious instruction and worship were part of the curriculum at Brereton's schools the low church approach was less discouraging to non-conformist elements of the middle classes.
 Secondly, the main feature of the scheme was that the county rather than the diocese should be the unit of the area of organisation, and that upon the county basis the whole scheme of national education should be co-ordinated.
 Finally, Brereton did not rely wholly on endowments as did Woodard, but he operated mainly on a proprietary basis, forming companies of investors to raise the capital needed to found his schools.